pyhys/minimalmodbus/docs/serialcommunication.rst

 The character time corresponds to 11 bit times, according to http://www.automation.com/library/articles-white-papers/fieldbus-serial-bus-io-networks/introduction-to-modbus.

+According to the Modbus RTU standard, the minimum silent period should be 1.75 ms regardless of the baud rate.

 ========== ============== ========== =============== ======================
 Baud rate  Bit rate       Bit time   Character time  3.5 character times
 ========== ============== ========== =============== ======================